 Causes of Exhibitionistic Disorder DSM-5 302.4 F65.2

-Some of the risk factors for developing Exhibitionistic Disorder includes antisocial personality disorder, alcohol abuse and an interest in pedophilia.
+Some of the risk factors for developing Exhibitionistic Disorder include antisocial personality disorder, alcohol abuse, and interest in pedophilia.
 Additional factors that may be related to the disorder include sexual and emotional abuse during childhood, as well as being consumed with sexual thoughts during childhood.

 The prevalence rate for the disorder in unknown, but estimates show it to be found in between two and four percent of the population.

 The DSM-5 provides the following symptoms of Exhibitionistic Disorder.

 - The behaviors occur over a time period of six months.

 - The behavior is repeated and the result is extreme sexual arousal when showing the genitals to strangers.

 - The behavior makes the individual very distressed.

 - Social, career and/or everyday life is disrupted.

 - When the person is examined, other mental and physical illnesses are ruled out.